 The Catherine McElvain Library is a special library serving the scholars, artists, staff, and members of the School for Advanced Research.
 The collection focuses on anthropology, archaeology, and Native American art, with emphasis on the Southwest and Mesoamerica.
 The library has over 10,000 books, collections of archival materials, current journals, and extensive periodical holdings to aid researchers.

 The library collections are open to the public for research.
-Appointments are required to access the archives.
 Book borrowing privileges are a membership benefit for all who join SAR.
 A current membership card functions as a library card.

 Librarian and archivist: Katherine Wolf, MLIS